-Covid-19 update: Although our sessions have stopped, we’re offering advice via email and telephone.
-Contact us for more information: email email@example.com or call 07521 503 696.
+Covid-19 update: Our Community Pop-ups and community drop-ins have been suspended during the lockdown and will resume subject to government guidelines.
+In the meantime, we’re offering advice via email, telephone and Zoom and online budgeting courses.
+Contact us for more information: email firstname.lastname@example.org or call 07521 503 696.

 Our Money Matters project offers information on budgeting and saving money and advice on how to make your money go further.